KnowEnG/Samples_Clustering_Pipeline/README.md

 # Samples Clustering Pipeline
 This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, samples clustering pipeline.
 The pipeline clusters samples in a user submitted spreadsheet (with samples as columns and genes as rows).

-There are four clustering options all based on non-negative matrix factorization (nmf):
+One can select one of four clustering option that are based non-negative matrix factorization (nmf):

 | **Options**                                      | **method**                                | **parameters** |